Hulkstance/usermode-kernel-communication/README.md

 # DbgView

-In case you want to use DbgView, you have to create the following registry key: `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Debug Print Filter`.
-Add a new DWORD value `DEFAULT` and set its Data field to `0xF`.
-You can then open DbgView, enable `Capture Kernel` and `Pass-Through options` under Capture and then restart DbgView.
-It's done.
+In case you want to use DbgView:

+1. Create the following registry key: `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Debug Print Filter`
+2. Add a new DWORD value `DEFAULT` and set its Data field to `0xF`
+3. Open DbgView and enable `Capture Kernel` and `Pass-Through` under Capture
+4. Restart DbgView
+5. Done

 ![DbgView settings](/screenshots/dbgview-settings.png)